Mathilde Morin

 Email: mathilde.morin@stx.ox.ac.uk

-Mathilde is a doctoral candidate in Anthropology at the School of Anthropology and Museum Ethnography of the University of Oxford.
+Mathilde Morin is a doctoral candidate in Anthropology at the School of Anthropology and Museum Ethnography of the University of Oxford.
 She works under the supervision of Dr. Dace Dzenovska and Prof. Denis Laborde (Directeur d’études, EHESS – Médaille d’argent du CNRS 2020).
-Mathilde’s research interests include French modernity, alternative economies, and rural lifeworlds in the Anthropocene.
+Her doctoral research interests revolve around French modernity, alternative economies, and pastoral lifeworlds in the Anthropocene.

 Mathilde has taught at the Stanford University Program in Paris.